 In this region of Cap-Haitien, fiber and cellular connections are scarce at best.
-In areas where they are available, the time and costs associated with installation can be prohibitive.
-Satellite is a key enabler for this region since it is easily deployable, provides a reliable connection and is costeffective when compared with other access technologies.
+In areas where they are available, the time and costs associated with installation can be

 For the children of Kay Anj Village, access to the Internet not only means hope for education, but hope for a more successful future.
 According to the Center for Global Development, in developing, low-income countries, every additional year of education can increase a person's future income by an average of 10%.